 As one awaits that renewal, the figure of Hans Urs von Balthasar and the integration of faith and culture which he achieved in his life and in his work guide wayfarers in that dark night, a beacon of light pointing the way to spiritual renewal of the culture—a light which Balthasar himself would, no doubt, be quick to emphasize—is but the reflected light of glory.

 This essay in our series of “Timeless Essays” was first published here in July 2013.
-Books by Hans Urs von Balthasar may be found in The Imaginative Conservative Bookstore.
-Reprinted with the gracious permission of Modern Age (Spring 2000).
+It is reprinted with the gracious permission of Modern Age (Spring 2000).

 For biographical information, cf. Elio Guerriero, Hans Urs von Balthasar (“I teologi del ventesimo secolo” Series 2; Cinisello Balsamo, Milan, 1991).